-Talking Wallsis a company focusing on Home Decor for consumers' walls
+Talking Wallsis a company focusing on Patterns and Paintings for Walls

-Talking Walls is a painting company that provides contemporary patterns and designs for your walls or we work with you to bring your idea to life.
+Talking Walls is a painting company that provides contemporary patterns and designs for your walls.
 Talking Walls creates a hand painted design that transforms your room into something truly unique.
 We provide fresh, hip and exciting looks to apartments, homes, children's rooms, restaurants, boutiques and or office that that is created specifically for you and painted directly on your walls.
-Each wall is its own conversation tailor fitted.
-We want people Talking about your Walls!
-Please follow us on Twitter @talkingwallsnyc
+Each wall is its own conversation, tailor fitted to suit your needs.

 Dylan's Bedroom in Greenich, CT